veniamin-ilmer/math/power-operations/readme.md

 What about exponentiation?

-First, let's see how that looks with standard notation, shall we?

 If we want to express the same concept with exponents, as we had with addition and multiplication, we are forced into writing this:

 ln(b<sup>(ln(b<sup>a</sup>) / ln(b))</sup>) / ln(b)